Montana/travis-philips-hue/README.md

 ## Usage

-This has basic functionality, if the Travis CI build passes, your Hue lights will turn green, if your Travis CI build fails it will turn red.
+Sync the color of your build (red if failed, green if passing) with your Travis CI builds using your Philips Hue lights.
+Currently this has basic functionality, if the Travis CI build passes, your Hue lights will turn green, if your Travis CI build fails it will turn red.

 ## TODO